azsk/DevOpsKit/Contributing.md

 }
 ```
 >  **DONT'S:**
 > * Do not change values for fixed variables e.g. FeatureName, ControlID, Id  and MethodName.
-These values are referenced at different places in framework.
+These values are referenced at different places in the framework.
-> * Control Policy is strongly typed schema, new property or renaming of the property is not allowed.
+> * Control Policy is strongly typed schema, new property or renaming of the property can break things.
 > * ControlID, Id should not be repeated/duplicated.

 **Add automated control**</br>
-If you have analyzed that control can be automated using PowerShell with help of Azure cmdlet or API.
-Before automating control make sure you have knowledge about the permissions/access required to validate the control.
+You may also add controls that can be automated using AzureRm PowerShell or ARM API calls.
+Before automating a control, make sure you have knowledge about the permissions/access required to validate the control.

-Follow below steps to add automated control</br>
+Follow the steps below to add an automated control:</br>
-**1.** Add control entry in Policy of the Azure Service config file that can be found under the path "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json".
+**1.** Add control entry in the policy file for the Azure Service that can be found under the path "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json".
 ```
 {
 	  "ControlID": "Azure_<FeatureName>_<ControlTypeAcronym>_ControlShortName",